-As boutique furniture designer and manufacturing company, Yujia serves high end niche market with individually made products.
-They continuously create new designs and pieces, but due to their low product volume and short product cycle they rely heavily on their extensive R&D. The Yujia team relies on 3D printing to fulfill their needs of speed to maintain their high frequency of new products.
+As a boutique furniture designer and manufacturing company, Yujia serves a high end niche market with individually made products.
+They continuously create new designs and pieces, but due to their low product volume and short product cycle they rely heavily on their extensive R&D. The Yujia team relies on 3D printing to fulfill their need of speed to maintain their high frequency of new products.

 Sofa model printed on Raise3D N2

 Before including 3D printing, the industry’s traditional methods included:

 1. Sourcing 3rd party companies to create various custom small batch prototypes

 2. Leveraging their high costs due to labor, design, and material requirements